swcarpentry/training-course/_submissions/round-12/2/2015-03-10-matt-probert.md

   - Python
 ---

-These multiple choice quesitons are for the "Creating Functions" (http://www.software-carpentry.org/v5/novice/python/02-func.html) lesson from the 'Python for Novices' course.
+These multiple choice questions are for the "Creating Functions" (http://www.software-carpentry.org/v5/novice/python/02-func.html) lesson from the 'Python for Novices' course.

-### Formative Assesment
+### Formative Assessment

 Consider the following code: